Black Moon Rising: Plot

 Quint drives the Black Moon into the freight elevator, which takes them to Ryland's office.
 During the chase on that floor, Nina activates the turbo boost that makes the car reach its top speed.
 The car then shoots towards a window, hitting and killing Ryland instantly.
 The car then goes through the window and flies into the unoccupied building.
-Just as they think they are safe and Quint gets the disk out from the bumper, Ringer shows up to retrieve it.
+Thinking they are safe, Quint gets the disk out from the bumper, but Ringer shows up to retrieve it.
 He and Quint start fighting just as Johnson shows up.
-After a brutal fistfight, Quint knocks out Ringer and takes back the disk and gives it to Johnson, allowing himself to retire.
-Windom then shows up and is grateful his car is still in one piece, but wonders how they will get it down.
+After a brutal fistfight, Quint knocks out Ringer and takes back the disk and gives it to Johnson.
 The movie ends back at Nina's apartment, where Quint asks her if she is happy she stole the Black Moon.
-After she says yes, he says that he is too.
+After she says yes, he says that he is, too.